pilotmoon/PopClip-Extensions/source/ChatGPTAPI.popclipext/Readme.md

 #### Model

 Available values are `gpt-3.5-turbo`, `gpt-4`, `gpt-4-turbo` and `gpt-4o`.
-Note that some accounts might not be able to access the GPT-4o model — see OpenAI's documentation for details.
+Note that some accounts might not be able to access all models — see OpenAI's documentation for details.

 #### Reset Timer (minutes)